jkulievych/real_estate/docs/POPULAR_SCIENCE.md

 - **No hyperlocal data.** The model knows the city, not the street.
 Two apartments 200 metres apart can have very different values based on proximity to a metro station, a park, or a noisy road — and the model cannot see that.
 - **No condition data.** A freshly renovated flat and an unrenovated one in the same building look identical to the model unless explicitly flagged in the listing.
-- **Snapshot in time.** The data was scraped in May 2025.
+- **Snapshot in time.** The data was scraped in April 2026.
 Real estate markets move.
 A model trained on historical data will gradually drift from current prices.
 - **Listings ≠ transactions.** The dataset contains asking prices, not sale prices.
 Actual deals happen at a discount (or occasionally a premium) from the listed price, and that gap varies by city, season, and market conditions.

 These aren't failures of the model — they're inherent limits of the data.
 A good data scientist reports them.